...Whatever That Means: IT'S A FEST!

+Post-Pandemic, IT'S A FEST! returned to Muuido in June 2023.
+Like 2019, the main festival ran all day on Saturday and Sunday.
+The lineup included 19 punk, ska, and hardcore bands from Korea, Japan, Singapore, and France.
+The festival also expanded to include an acoustic night on the beach on Friday night to work as a soft opening for the fest.
+IT'S A FEST! will be returning as a yearly festival at Hanagae Beach on Muuido.

-Thunderhorse Studios
+Recording Studios

 Jeff and Trash were involved in Thunderhorse Studios, co-owned with Kirk Kwon who owned the former venue Thunderhorse Tavern.
 On August 19, 2019, Thunderhorse Studios announced its closing at the end of September.
 Since then, Jeff has opened his own recording studio named Binary Studios.
+Binary Studios originally began as a home studio, but in 2022 Jeff opened Binary Studios in its new location in the Mangwon neighborhood in Seoul.
+Binary Studios has worked with many bands from the Korean scene such as Green Flame Boys, Beacon, WinningShot, Monkey Gang War, Sweet Gasoline, and more.
+The studio has also engineered and produced albums for Iman's League from Singapore.

 SHARP Ink and Rebellion Ink

 Trash was a tattooist at SHARP Ink in Mangwon-dong, run by Ryu Jinsuk of Skasucks.
 She tattooed "Jeff sucks" on a member of Burn Burn Burn after receiving a donation from punk zine Broke in Korea.
 In November 2019 she opened her own tattoo shop, Rebellion Ink.